iexcloud/docs/source/administration/access-and-security.md

 Now the token can be used in calling the specified APIs.

+## How many tokens do I need?

+Depending on your use case, you may want to use multiple tokens rather than just one.
+You’ll typically want to use multiple tokens when tracking, controlling, and throttling usage for different projects, apps, or end users separately.

+Reasons to use multiple tokens:

+- You have multiple applications or projects using IEX Cloud
+- Multiple teams at your business are sharing your IEX Cloud account

 ## What's Next?

 Ready to call some dataset APIs?
 See [Getting Started with Apperate](../getting-started/getting-started-with-apperate.md).